 - For faculty & staff, permits must be renewed every 3 years and can be obtained through Police & Public Safety (room 114).

 - Any vehicle parked on the Lehigh Valley campus will be parked at the risk of the owner.

 - The University reserves the right to tow any illegally parked vehicle at the owner's expense.

-- Registered students, faculty, and staff are never considered visitors, and any vehicle operated by a registered student will be ticketed if parked in a designated visitor's parking area.
+- Registered students, faculty, and staff are never considered visitors, and any vehicle operated by student, faculty & staff will be ticketed if parked in a designated visitor's parking area.

 - University regulations and the Motor Vehicle Code of the Commonwealth of Pennsylvania are enforced and in effect at all times on the Lehigh Valley campus.

 - Pedestrians shall have the right-of-way at all times.